geoadmin/mf-geoadmin3/chsdi/static/doc/source/api/quickstart.rst

 Put a map on a page
 ~~~~~~~~~~~~~~~~~~~

 Below you'll find a complete working example.
-Create a new file, copy in the contents below, and open in a browser:
+Create a new file, copy/paste the content below, and open it a browser:

 .. code-block:: html